ChristianSi/lytspel/README.md

 «ca'feen, expoa'say» ‹caffeine, exposé›.

 Other differences are usually unique to just one or very few words.
-In such cases, Lytspel generally also represents the pronunciation that is more similar to the traditional written form, e.g. «cordial, figer, shediul» ‹...figure, schedule› (rather than "corjel, figyer, skejuul").
+In such cases, Lytspel generally prefers the pronunciation that is more similar to the traditional written form, e.g. «cordial, figer, shediul» ‹...figure, schedule› (rather than "corjel, figyer, skejuul").

 In a few cases, one pronunciation is preferred because it is more similar to that of a closely related word, e.g. «pryveci» ‹privacy› from «pryvet»